bjafl-sps/PY-101/Docs/01_Getting-Started/01_Python-features.md

         return sum;
     }

-    # Here you use curly brackets to define code blocks,
+    // In C# you use curly braces to define code blocks,
-    # and semicolons to define linebreaks.
+    // and semicolons to define linebreaks.
-    #
+    ```
+    ```python
-    # In Python a normal new line defines the end of a line,
+    # In Python a normal linebreak defines the end of a line,
     # and tabs defines code blocks.
-    # In Python the same function will look like this:
+    # The same same function will look like this in Python:

     def add(a, b):
         sum = a + b